fellesverkstedet/fabricatable-machines/theory/README.md

 ### Why make your your own machines

-* for freedom
+* for freedom *(enables us to build any kind of machine we dream of)*
-* for budget
+* for budget *(DIY can be cheaper than buying, especially if it is a custom machine)*
 * for scaling capacity
-* for building self confidence
+* for building self confidence *(if I can build it I can fix it, and I know how to use it)*
 * for gaining insight into technology
 * for sport *(it is more rewarding and less silly than kicking a leather ball)*

 We like learning by doing.
-Replicating a machine is like learning an instrument by playing someone elsez music, before you start composing.
+Replicating a machine is like learning an instrument by playing someone elses music, before you start composing your own.
 Its totally ok to be a cover band.

 ### Potential consequences from making your own machines

 Bank interests choke creativity.
-Growing your own equipment is a fantastic alternative to million dollar bank loan with ticking interests. *(large monthly payments force risk averse usage and business models)*
+Growing your own equipment is a fantastic alternative to a big bank loan with ticking interests. *(large monthly payments force risk averse usage and business models)*

 Server farm metaphor: Many cheap machines outperform one mega fancy machine.
 Examples: prusa, lulzbot etc.

 **DIY enables scaling with sneaky comfort**.
-Example of developing a business :
+Example of developing a business:
 * 1 Fun hobby *(I have made machine)*
 * 2 Serious hobby *(I have made good machine)*
 * 3 Part time job *(I use my machine to make things for other people)*
 * 4 Full time job *(my job sucked but this is awesome, now I use multiple machines to make lots of things for other people)*
 * 5 Running a company with multiple co-workers and large capacity *(DIY is boring, lets Do It Together)*

-**It can also enable natural growth of community workshops** *(Fab Labs, makerspaces, hackerspaces etc)* :
+**It can also enable natural growth of community workshops** *(Fab Labs, makerspaces, hackerspaces etc)*:
 * 1 Fun hobby *(I have made machine)*
 * 2 Serious hobby *(I have made good machine)*
 * 3 Become a part time community fabrication facilitator *(I help other people make things with my machine)*